GalleriaJS/galleria/docs/references/extending.rst

 return the first (and only) gallery.
 If you call ``.get`` without specifying an index, it will return an array with all galleries initiated.

-Note that in order for thie method to function properly, the gallery must be initialized completely.
+Note that in order for this method to function properly, the gallery must be initialized completely.
 So this mostly makes sence in a click event or some other trigger that runs later in the timeline.

 Use **Galleria.ready** if you are uncertain whether the gallery is initialized or not.